About a year ago, I hopped on a call with a potential client.

 But is that really true?

-I was going through my reports the other day of all the work I had done for my clients in the past year.
+I was going through my reports the other day of all the work I had done for my clients during the past year.
 For one of my clients, I had worked 122 hours for her throughout the year.
-Let’s say that maybe 5 hours of that was training for new tasks.
-She spent 5 hours teaching me how to run things, and then I saved her 117 hours.
-117 hours!
+Let’s say that maybe 5-10 hours of that was training for new tasks.
+She spent less than 10 hours teaching me how to run things, and then I saved her over 100 hours.

 So you tell me, is it more efficient for you to keep doing everything yourself?